Unusual types of gramophone records: Sound recorded in lead-in grooves

 When automatic record changers, auto replay adapters and jukeboxes began appearing in the 1920s the need arose to find a more reliable and forgiving way to accurately direct the stylus to the start of the recorded area as well as signal the end of a performance.
 Appearing near the outer edge of the record and leading the stylus inward to the performance, Decca introduced the lead-in groove in 1935 in the US, with the industry following soon thereafter.
 Lead-in groove length, positioning, and motion varied by manufacturer and era, with some moving slower (some requiring several revolutions before encountering audio) and others being very short and jerky.
 As with the recorded locked groove at the end, it is possible to record sound into the lead-in groove.
-King Crimson's USA (mentioned above) has this feature.
-George Harrison's Wonderwall Music and the Dead Kennedys' Plastic Surgery Disasters also start in the lead-in groove.
+King Crimson's USA, George Harrison's Wonderwall Music, and the Dead Kennedys' Plastic Surgery Disasters all start in the lead-in groove.